 Within the first 15-20 minutes, you know you made the right choice.
 While creepy elements happen early on, it suddenly kicks into very high gear and you find yourself just holding on.
 In fact, you might need to remind yourself to breathe.

 The story features a mom with two teenage daughters.
 The mom is one cool character and at one point I felt like she was one of the most badass moms, I had ever seen.
 I could easily watch a feature film of her defending her daughters and be happy.

 But, of course, nothing is as simple as that.
-And Ghostland throws quite a few curveballs along the way.
+And Incident in a Ghostland throws quite a few curveballs along the way.

 The mom, Pauline, is portrayed by Mylène Farmer and she was just awesome!
 Pascal Laugier should include her in every movie he does from now on, and I would be a very happy horror fan.

 The story in Incident in a Ghostland features a time jump of sorts, which means we see the two daughters as both teenagers and adults.
 The adult versions are portrayed by Crystal Reed (Teen Wolf) and Anastasia Phillips (Reign).
 They both give amazing performances though I had to get over the very invasive “new” lips on Crystal Reed.
 Sorry, but it’s hard not to get distracted when we get a lot of close-ups.